In this eye-opening article, I’ll show you how to start a Nutrition Coach career and make a success of it.

-If any of your suggestions turn out to be impractical, offer hints and tips for making them less so.
+If suggestions are impractical, offer hints and tips for making them less so.

-For example, if they don’t have time to make oatmeal in the morning, mention how soaking the oats overnight cuts down on cooking time.
+For example, if they don’t have time to make oatmeal in the morning, mention how soaking the oats overnight reduces cooking time.

 As a nutrition coach, it is your job to help your client eat more healthily, and the easier you can make that, the more likely they are to do it.